How to identify and get rid of boxelder bugs

 If you crush them, you risk staining the surface they were on and releasing a foul-smelling scent.

-You can establish an insect barrier around your property to help keep boxelder bugs out.
-Check out Pestie’s DIY, pro-grade solution for year-round protection.
+You can establish a bug barrier around your property to help keep boxelder bugs out.
+Check out Pestie’s DIY, pro-grade solution for year-round protection from pests.

 Treat boxelder bugs with Pestie